solo-io/solo-blog-knative-istio/README.md

 - Deploy a second serverless app `httpbin`
 - Confirm mTLS is enforced
 - Explore using Istio `AuthorizationPolicy` to further secure our services

-### OpenShift Installations
-For OpenShift users, this guide will also provide the additional configuration components necessary to walk through the steps on an OpenShift cluster.
-Additional configuration has been summarized into a single section to make the tutorial easier to follow along for both OpenShift and non-OpenShift users

-[See this link](https://istio.io/latest/docs/setup/platform-setup/openshift/) from the Istio documentation for more detail on the additional configuration required to run knative + istio on OpenShift.
-For the purposes of this repo, all general-purpose commands are led with `kubectl` and all additional OpenShift specific instructions are commands led with `oc` to provide more clarity.

 ## Table of Contents
 - [Tutorial #1: Deploying your first Knative Service on Istio](https://github.com/solo-io/solo-blog-knative-istio#tutorial-1-deploying-your-first-knative-service-on-istio)